maximilienroberti/Scriptor-blog/_posts/2019-12-08-fastai-with-🤗transformers-bert-roberta-xlnet-xlm-distilbert.md

 >  XLNet: padding + \[CLS] + tokens + \[SEP]

 It is worth noting that we don’t add padding in this part of the implementation.
-As we will see later, fastai manage it automatically during the creation of the DataBunch.
+As we will see later, `fastai` manage it automatically during the creation of the `DataBunch`.

 **Custom Numericalizer**

-In fastai, [NumericalizeProcessor object](https://docs.fast.ai/text.data.html#NumericalizeProcessor) takes as vocab argument a [Vocab object](https://docs.fast.ai/text.transform.html#Vocab).
+In `fastai`, [NumericalizeProcessor object](https://docs.fast.ai/text.data.html#NumericalizeProcessor) takes as vocab argument a [Vocab object](https://docs.fast.ai/text.transform.html#Vocab).
 From this analyze, I suggest two ways to adapt the fastai **numericalizer**:

 1. You can like described in [Dev Sharma’s article](https://medium.com/analytics-vidhya/using-roberta-with-fastai-for-nlp-7ed3fed21f6c) (Section 1. _Setting Up the Tokenizer_), retrieve the list of tokens and create a Vocab object.